-This recipe uses a large amount of marinara sauce; if you don't make your own, I'd recommend choosing a high-quality brand such as Rao's or Silver Palate.
+This recipe uses a large amount of marinara sauce; if you don't make your own, I'd recommend choosing a high-quality brand such as Rao's (my personal favorite pasta sauce) or Silver Palate.
 A good marinara makes all the difference in any stuffed shells recipe.
 I've made the mistake in the past of using store-brand pasta sauces, and I didn't realize what I was missing until I tried a better sauce.
 I'm on a budget, so I stock up on my favorite sauces when they go on sale.

 I cook the pasta shells al dente, or a little on the firm side.
 The sauce will continue to soften the shells in the oven, so you don't need to overcook them.
 The shells will also be less likely to tear.
 However, feel free to cook the pasta to your preference!
 Be careful not to tear the shells when separating and filling them.

 You'll need to make a batch of homemade tofu ricotta cheese for this recipe, you can find the recipe for that here.
 It's made with just five simple ingredients: tofu, lemon juice, maple syrup, nutritional yeast, and salt.

 If you need a side to go with these amazing stuffed shells, try my garlic bread with homemade vegan parmesan cheese.

 Preheat the oven to 375°F (190°C).